lamastex/spark-trend-calculus/README.md

 +------------------+
 ```

-The first observation is that oil and gas does not seem to be a single market, but multiple.
+The first observation is that oil and gas does not seem to be one single market, but multiple.
 I'm not an expert, but I know at least 3 indices for benchmarking crude oil

 - **WTI**: Refers to oil extracted from wells in the U.S. and sent via pipeline to Cushing, Oklahoma